 For those not familiar with the term, I’ll start with a brief exposition on the process of SBS.
-Each month we aggregate vulnerability data from multiple depositories, one of the larger data points are all the CoreDefense reports from our Gladiator clients.
+Each month we aggregate vulnerability data from multiple depositories, one of the larger data points are all the CoreDefense reports.
 From the aggregated information we correlate and trend frequency.
 We use this data as a roadmap to address the most frequent vulnerabilities each month.

 Our process starts when a specific vulnerability exists on a critical mass of endpoints.
 We begin by investigating what options exist to resolve the issue.
 These resolutions can take multiple forms, including uninstalling a piece of software, updating that software, replacing a specific file, altering permissions, adjusting the registry, or any combination thereof.
 Available responses can vary greatly depending on the context of the vulnerability.
 In essence, SBS is an effort to script vulnerability remediation and to cover the gaps between the coverage scopes of Patch Management and CAPS.
 This scripted change is then comprehensively tested before being added to a master repository of such vulnerability resolutions.
 The same set of vulnerability-fixing scripts is then run across all SBS-protected machines.